Arth-Team/python-automation/README.md

 # Python-Automation
-I automated some commands and docker with help of python
+I automated some linux/windows commands and aws,hadoop,docker with help of python

 ## Running this script
   1. run command: